OSGeo/gdal/gdal/doc/source/user/configoptions.rst

 Configuration options
 ================================================================================

-This page discussed runtime configuration options for GDAL, and is distinct from options to the build-time configure script.
+This page discusses runtime configuration options for GDAL.
+These are distinct from options to the build-time configure script.
 Runtime configuration options apply on all platforms, and are evaluated at runtime.
 They can be set programmatically, by commandline switches or in the environment by the user.